-A well ordered conference must have appropriate rules of conduct for the guidance of those who may be in attendance; and for the consideration of those who may be contemplating, and perhaps who may be contemplating, and perhaps planning to attend the young people's conference to be held at Twin Rocks, we wish to make the following announcement concerning what will be expected of those who may be in attendance.
-The conference days should be a time of spiritual uplift, mental profit and physical recreation; but it should not be a time for lowering our standards of a time for lowering our standards of Christian dignity and modesty.
-It is not necessary for young people to sacrifice their refinement and to become coarse in order to have a good time.
+A well ordered conference must have appropriate rules of conduct for the guidance of those who may be in attendance; and for the consideration of those who may be contemplating, and perhaps planning to attend the young people's conference to be held at Twin Rocks, we wish to make the following announce ment concerning what will be expected of those who may be in attendance.
+The conference days should be a time of spiritual uplift, mental profit and physical recreation; but it should not be a time for lowering our standards of Christian dignity and modesty.
+It is not necessary for young people to sacri-fice their refinement and to become coarse in order to have a good time.
 Cultured Christian young people always welcome appropriate rules of discipline, and never chafe under proper restraint.
 We want our young people to have a good time-the most enjoyable time possible-a real vacation; but we wish for them not to forget that they owe to themselves, to others and to their God, a conduct which is above reproach.
 Their general decorum should be of a high All persons who go in bathing, both men and women, will be expected to throw coats, shawls or blankets around themselves, over their bathing suits when going to or returning from the water; and not to parade unnecessarily without the additional covering.
-Young people must not leave the immediate neighborhood without permission; and groups which include both men and women must have an approved chaperon.
-All young people will be expected to be in not later than ten o'clock at night. at night.
+Young people must not leave the im-mediate neighborhood without permis-sion; and groups which include both men and women must have an approved approved All young people will be on chaperon.
+All young people will be ex-pected to be in not later than ten o'clock at night.
 It is pheferable that dogs should not be brought to the grounds, but if found necessary to bring them, their owners should see to it that they are not permitted to annoy any person.
 In case of sickness or accident to any person, or in case of need from any other cause, please report promptly.
 Very sincerely, FATHER and MOTHER COPE.